brockpetrie/dynamictextgroup/README.markdown

 # Dynamic Text Group

--  Version: 2.0dev6
+-  Version: 2.0
 -  Author: [Brock Petrie](http://www.brockpetrie.com)
--  Build Date: 2011-09-21
+-  Build Date: 2012-10-28
 -  Requirements: Symphony 2.2

 ## Description

-This field provides a method to dynamically add a text field or text field groups to a section entry.
+This field provides a method to dynamically add groups of text fields and text-representable fields (including radio, checkbox and dropdown inputs) to an entry.
 An example of its use would be for creating tracklists in a section for record albums.
 This extension would allow you to create as many track entries in each album entry as needed.

 ## Usage